intel/libvpl/examples/interop/hello-decode-infer/README.md

 #### Building the program using CMake

+1. These instructions assume you can read and write to the location the examples are stored.
+If the examples have been installed in a protected folder such as "Program Files" copy the entire `examples` folder to a location with Read/Write access such as the Desktop (%USERPROFILE%\Desktop) and resume these instruictions from that copy.

-1. Install the prerequisite software.
+2. Install the prerequisite software.
 To build and run the sample you need to install prerequisite software and set up your environment:

    - Intel® oneAPI Base Toolkit for Windows*